fabric8io/fabric8/docs/mavenFabric8Json.md

 Another advantage of combining the JSON files together is that the `fabric8:json` goal automatically moves `Service` objects first; so that if you have cyclical apps which depend on each other, the combined JSON will force the services to be created up front before any Pods to avoid breaking links.
 (Services must be defined first so that their environment variables become available if using those for service discovery).

 By default a `List` of items is created; unless the pom.xml defines any [OpenShift template](http://docs.openshift.org/latest/dev_guide/templates.html) parameters (see [Creating OpenShift Templates](##creating-openshift-templates) for more detail) or any of the dependent JSON files are `Template`.
 The `fabric8:json` goal automatically combines OpenShift Templates together; unifying the list of template parameters to create a single combined `Template`.

+You can generate a separate JSON file with the dependencies of the current project, use <code>fabric8.combineJson.target</code> property for that.
+If you want to create a Template of the current project and its dependencies, you can set `fabric8.extra.json` property to `${fabric8.combineJson.target}`, and don’t forget to change the name of the Template (because "Combining JSON files" feature uses the names of templates for filtering duplicate), for example: `<fabric8.combineJson.project>${project.artifactId}Combine</fabric8.combineJson.project>`

 #### Examples